How to organize kids keepsakes so that you can find them easily. Enjoy the free printable birthday cards!

 I’m a super organized person but also super sentimental when it comes to keepsake stuff.
 Especially stuff for my kids.

 If you toss them, that’s fine.
-But if you are like me and want to keep some, here is my solution along with a timeline for how long to keep them.
+But if you are like me and want to keep some, here is my solution!

 This is my favorite paper cutter for cutting the card stock with.